mattrussi/gitlab-com-runbooks/howto/k8s-gitlab-operations.md

 You'll be prompted to accept that you are using the `gcloud` on a shared computer and presented with a URL to continue logging in with, after which you'll be provided a code to pass into the command line to complete the process.
-By default, `gcloud` will configure your user with the same project configuration for which that `console` server live inside.
+By default, `gcloud` will configure your user within the same project configuration for which that `console` server resides.

 - [ ] Get the credentials for production and staging: